cairomm - A C++ API for cairo

 Status

-cairomm wraps all relevant parts of the cairo API and is API/ABI-stable. cairomm is used by gtkmm since 2.10.
+cairomm wraps most relevant parts of the cairo API and is API/ABI-stable. cairomm is used by gtkmm since 2.10.

 Download

-You can download released versions of cairomm from the cairo release area.
+You can download tarballs with released versions of cairomm from the cairo release area.

 Git Repository